Dr Robin Lovelace

 - Modelling decarbonisation pathways for city, national and global transport systems as part of a global transition away from fossil fuels (watch this space).

-An ongoing project that illustrates each of these facets of my research profile is the Propensity to Cycle Tool (PCT), which has been described by the Department for Transport as “a is a brilliant example of using Big Data to better plan infrastructure investment” (Shane Snow, Head of Seamless Travel at the Department for Transport).
+An ongoing project that illustrates each of these facets of my research profile is the Propensity to Cycle Tool (PCT), which has been described by the Department for Transport as “a brilliant example of using Big Data to better plan infrastructure investment” (Shane Snow, Head of Seamless Travel at the Department for Transport) and which is being used to inform strategic cycle network plans in cities and regions across the UK.
 To test out the PCT please see www.pct.bike.
 For more up-to-date information about my work, please check out my academic publications, my website, and my Twitter feed @robinlovelace.

 I have developed many popular workshops, module sessions and tutorials in the areas of transport, GIS and data analysis.
 A selection of the teaching materials that have been made available is provided below: